MarcelPiNacy/MPMalloc-Obsolete/README.md

 ## Platform Support

 MPMalloc has been tested on Windows 10.
 It *should* also work on any Windows version that supports VirtualAlloc2 and on Linux systems.

-## Overview

-MPMalloc is a high-performance memory allocator written in C for Windows and Linux systems.
-<sub>**Note: MPMalloc is not a drop-in replacement for the system's default malloc since it doesn’t track the size of each allocated block.
-Size tracking will come as a macro option in the near-future.**</sub>

-MPMalloc’s design is reminiscent of TCMalloc, in that the heap is structured using a hierarchy of caches.
-Each thread thus keeps a local allocator for small objects and forwards large allocation requests to a shared structure.
-MPMalloc also takes inspiration from JEMalloc's chunks to arrive at a data structure creatively called the "block allocator", which is the main building block of the entire library.
-A block allocator is essentially a cache-aware bitmap allocator that supports serial allocation, serial deallocation _and_ concurrent deallocation.
-Due to how thread-local and thread-shared data are accessed, returning memory from a different thread to a block allocator is usually wait-free and, _sometimes_, lock-free.

 ## API